Where, When, and How to Park in Grand Rapids

 To avoid that situation in the future, I did some research and found out there are a lot of easy options for parking and moving around the city.

-About Parking Downtown Grand Rapids
+Parking in Grand Rapids

 Before heading downtown, use this interactive map to explore parking options near your destination.

-Parking Meters and the Parkmobile App
+Parking Meters and the new MOTU App

 Parking meters aren’t what they used to be.
 Even if you don’t carry change and don’t feel like digging between the seats to find some, meters are still an option.

 Most parking meters are not enforced on weekends or after 6:00 PM during the week.
 If you visit downtown on a major holiday, you’re in luck!
 Street parking is always free on these holidays: New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day and Christmas Day.
+This interactive map will tell you exactly when meters are enforced and the parking rates for those spots.

 Parking Ramps and Lots